Two law enforcement officers die in manhunt for Orlando murder suspect

 Orange County Sheriff Jerry Demings said the suspect carjacked a vehicle and fired at least one shot during a high-speed chase.
 During the pursuit, Lewis, who was on a motorcycle, was killed in a crash with an uninvolved motorist, Demings said.

-Lewis earned a bachelor's degree in criminal justice from the University of Central Florida in Orlando, where he played on the offensive line for the football team from 2000 to 2003.
+Lewis received a bachelor's degree in criminal justice from the University of Central Florida in Orlando, where he played on the offensive line for the football team from 2000 to 2003.

 Authorities had been seeking Loyd since Dec.
 13, when Sade Dixon, 24, a mother of two who was three months pregnant, was shot to death.
 Her brother was shot in the leg, police said.